lorenzodb1/fbrefdata/CONTRIBUTING.rst

 When filing an issue, make sure to answer these questions:

 - Which Python version are you using?
-- Which version of soccerdata are you using?
+- Which version of fbrefdata are you using?
 - What did you do?
 - What did you expect to see?
 - What did you see instead?